 Studying a degree is a big commitment in many ways, not least financially.
 You will need to consider tuition fees, living costs and other expenses such as transport, textbooks, food and accommodation.

 The main expense will be tuition fees.
 Students studying a Bachelor course pay tuition fees on a trimester basis.
 Tuition fees are not payable during industry training trimesters unless part-time study has been arranged and students may be paid during industry training trimesters.
 You must complete all prerequisite subjects before starting your industry training.
 Similarly, postgraduate students pay tuition fees on a semester basis and tuition fees are not payable during the semester that you complete your industry training research project unless part-time study has been arranged.

-Provided below are degree tuition fee information for new students commencing in 2017:
+Provided below are degree tuition fee information for new students commencing in 2018 and 2019:

-Use our Fee Calculator to find the 2017 or 2018 fees which apply to you, click here.
-Or download our fee summary sheets below.
+Use our free calculator to find the 2018 and 2019 fees that apply to you, click here or download our fee sumary sheets below.

 2018 Fees for New Students

 2019 Fees for New Students

 For Australian citizens and permanent humanitarian visa holders, FEE-HELP is available from the Australian government to help support the cost of your tuition.
 For further information visit www.studyassist.gov.au.
 You can also download the FEE HELP booklet and a full list of tuition and residential fees below.